Zymeh/multinational-retail-data-centralisation/README.md

 This is my third project with AiCore, and I adored every part of it.
 Throughout this experience, I have honed my expertise in various areas, including `pandas`, data cleaning, AWS, APIs, SQL, and `SQLAlchemy`.
 Additionally, the project expanded my knowledge by introducing me to the Python module called `tabula`.

-Driven by a desire to exceed expectations, I've equipped myself with indispensable tools like dbdocs and Python modules such as `re` and `validators`.
+Driven by a desire to exceed expectations, I've equipped myself with indispensable tools like dbdocs and Python modules such as `validators`.
 All of which have enhanced my project.

 In this project: I extracted data from various sources, cleaned the data using pandas, and finally uploaded the cleaned data to a local PostgreSQL database.
 After the database was created, I altered tables so that the data types of each column were correct.
 Then in the `dim_products` table, I added a new column which catagorised the weights, and I also altered a column in this table to make it easier to understand.
 Then, I added the primary and foreign keys.
 Finally, I wrote queries which had 2 uses: to reinforce my SQL knowledge, and to check if I had cleaned the data correctly.